 Regional Arts Partnership Program

-The RAPP aims on bringing together regional artists and arts organisations with key service organisations, to create collaborative partnership groups to drive regional arts development across Western Australia within five identified priority areas.
+The RAPP was launched in October 2016 and aimed at bringing together regional artists and arts organisations with key service organisations, to create collaborative partnership groups to drive regional arts development across Western Australia within five identified priority areas:

 - Collaborative creativity